Social Media and You Module

 Having too many accounts with long periods of inactivity can make potential employers think you are the kind of person who will not stick around.
 Determine the best platforms for you and close inactive accounts.

-Managing your social media footprint does not just mean cleaning up your profiles; it also means being more careful with your posts.
+Managing your social media footprint does not just mean cleaning up your profiles but also being more careful with your posts.
 If you tend to post inappropriate things while angry or impaired, find ways to keep yourself from doing so.